 Board to Hold June 24, 2020 Virtual Forum on FISA

-The Privacy and Civil Liberties Oversight Board has announced an upcoming virtual public forum to examine the Foreign Intelligence Surveillance Act, or FISA.
+The Privacy and Civil Liberties Oversight Board has announced a June 24 virtual public forum to examine the Foreign Intelligence Surveillance Act, or FISA.
 The Board will consider the past and future of FISA in light of recent Department of Justice Inspector General reports on the law’s use.
 The virtual public forum will provide Board Members with a diverse range of viewpoints on the FISA process, the law’s use for counterterrorism, challenges for privacy and civil liberties, and proposals for changes to the law.

 The Long History of Coercive Health Responses in American Law

 Chairman Adam Klein and Benjamin Wittes opinion.
 Lawfare blog, April 13, 2020.